 Office of General Counsel (OGC)

-The University’s Office of General Counsel (OGC) is the liaison between the ISO and outside Law Enforcement, and will provide counsel on the extent and form of all disclosures to law enforcement and the public.
+The University's Office of General Counsel (OGC) acts as the liaison between the ISO and external Law Enforcement, and provides guidance on the extent and form of all responses and disclosures to law enforcement and the public.

 Officers are the staff designates for various regulatory frameworks to which the University is required to comply.